-To this, my hosts only smirked.
-The conversation died away.
+To this, my hosts only smirked, and the conversation died away.

-Since that day, I’ve thought a great deal about the implications of a changing climate.
-I’ve pondered the impacts of the accompanying controversy on an outdoorsman like myself as well.
-I’ve had my share of discussions with other sportsmen and women on the subject; some productive, some not so much.
+Since that day, I’ve thought a great deal about the implications that a changing climate—and the accompanying controversy—might have for an outdoorsman like myself.
+I’ve also had my share of discussions with other sportsmen and women on the subject; some productive, some not so much.

-The moment terms like “climate change” or “global warming” enter a conversation, people get tense.
+What I can say for sure is that the moment terms like “climate change” or “global warming” enter a conversation, people get tense.
 Eyes roll, eyebrows raise, feet shuffle.
 In fact, it’s likely someone has already stopped reading this article.
-The rhetoric that surrounds this issue is so dense it leaves no one group unaffected.
-Those of us who forge an identity in the outdoors are not excluded.
+The rhetoric that surrounds this issue is so dense it leaves no one group unaffected, not even those of us who forge an identity in the outdoors.

-Despite the subject’s ability to clear a room, sportsmen and women are among those who can least afford to be skeptical.
-We are invested in the natural landscape in a way that few others can relate to.
-What might only be a headline for some can be life-altering for us.
+But despite the subject’s ability to clear a room, sportsmen and women are among those who can least afford to be skeptical.
+We are invested in the natural landscape in a way that few others can relate to, and what might only be a headline for some can be life-altering for us.

 And the list goes on.

 Even the outdoor community itself may be vulnerable to the effects of climate change.
-A study out of York University recently confirmed that milder winter conditions are directly correlated with increased yearly drownings.
-There is evidence to suggest that our global temperature rise has caused a spike in search and rescue cases in remote Indigenous communities.
+A study out of York University recently confirmed that milder winter conditions are directly correlated with increased yearly drownings, and there is evidence to suggest that our global temperature rise thus far has caused a spike in search and rescue cases in some remote indigenous communities.

-The repercussions of climate change are no longer confined to predictive models and obscure datasets.
+From north to south and coast to coast, the repercussions of climate change are no longer confined to predictive models and obscure datasets.
 They’re here in earnest.
-Most warming events over the earth’s history have occurred slowly enough for species to adapt.
-However, our current rate of warming is simply too fast for many organisms to keep up.
+And while most warming events over the earth’s history have occurred slowly enough for species to adapt, our current rate of warming is simply too fast for many organisms to keep up.

 This should be particularly meaningful to hunters.
 Considering the public’s reaction to the management of species like wolves and grizzly bears, I need hardly remind our community that people have no trouble letting their emotions overshadow expert opinion.
-We should all be cognizant of the fact that the extraordinary legacy of conservation for which sportsmen and women are so proud is not ours alone.
-We share it in with the scientific community.
-Ecologists and wildlife biologists, resource technicians, foresters, and social scientists; the list of professionals who have in some way contributed to our many conservation victories is a long one.
-And it’s filled with dedicated individuals.
+We should all be cognizant of the fact that the extraordinary legacy of conservation for which sportsmen and women are so proud is not ours alone, we share it in at least equal part with the scientific community: ecologists and wildlife biologists, resource technicians, foresters, and social scientists.
+The list of professionals who have in some way contributed to our many conservation victories is a long one, filled with equally dedicated individuals.

-I wouldn’t suggest that this requires blind faith in all things bearing the flag of science.
-As with any field, scientists are not beyond making mistakes.
-It is certainly good practice to think critically no matter the source.
-However, our past and present relationship with the scientific community should instill an appreciation for the process, for the scientific method, and for the unique value of expert consensus.
+I won’t go as far as to suggest that this requires blind faith in all things bearing the flag of science.
+As with any field, scientists are not beyond making mistakes and it is certainly good practice to think critically no matter the source, but our past and present relationship with this community should at least instill an appreciation for the process, for the scientific method, and for the unique value of expert consensus.

-It’s puzzling and disheartening to see how little attention our community has given to the topic of climate change.
-Despite what we owe to science, and in spite of the implications for our wild spaces, many of us still have a tendency to skirt around the issue.
-Perhaps we only mention it in passing, lest things become uncomfortable.
-Believe me, I more than understand the desire to avoid controversy.
-But acting on this desire seems an especially uncharacteristic behavior for the outdoor community.
+All of this is to say, it is both puzzling and disheartening to see how little attention our community has given to the topic of climate change.
+Despite what we owe to science, and in spite of the implications for our wild spaces, many of us still have a tendency to skirt around the issue or, perhaps, to only mention it in passing lest things become uncomfortable.
+Believe me, I more than understand the desire to avoid controversy, but acting on this desire seems an especially uncharacteristic behavior for the outdoor community.
 What are we, after all, if not controversial?

 Let’s face it, being unpopular is sort of our bread and butter.
-Hunters, trappers, and even anglers have encountered such a dizzying array of opposition in the last several decades I dare say we’re used to it.
-All the while we’ve maintained our place as North America’s most powerful advocates for conservation.
+Hunters, trappers, and even anglers have encountered such a dizzying array of opposition in the last several decades that, I dare say, we’re used to it—all the while maintaining our place as North America’s most powerful advocates for conservation.
 We have certainly never let the comfort level of others dictate our actions.

-What’s the sense in starting now?
-Our community is steeped in a history of boldness and action.
-If we continue to ignore this issue because of the social and political ramifications of speaking up, it may be at the expense of the very legacy that has kept our way of life alive through decades of changing public opinion.
+So what’s the sense in starting now?
+If our community, so steeped in a history of boldness and action, continues to ignore this issue because of the social and political ramifications of speaking up, it may be at the expense of the very legacy that has kept our way of life alive through decades of changing public opinion.

 I can’t help but think that sportsmen and women are in a unique position right now.
-Not only do we see and experience the consequences of climate change, but we are also politically diverse.
+Not only do we see and experience the consequences of climate change in a way that others can only talk about, but we are also politically diverse.
 Our members exist across the entire political spectrum, and with that diversity comes influence.
-We have the power to make climate change a priority across the board.
-It’s a problem that transcends politics and is understood for what it is: an issue of conservation.
+In other words, we have the power to make climate change a priority across the board, a problem that transcends politics and is understood for what it is: an issue of conservation.